amethyst/amethyst/README.md

 # Tutorials

 Read the associated [book][bk] for an in-depth guide to using Amethyst.
-You can build the guide book locally with:
+You can build the book locally with:

 [bk]: http://ebkalderon.github.io/amethyst/